 An adjuster also must evaluate your damages, in terms of actual economic losses (medical costs, lost wages) and non-economic losses (pain, suffering and emotional distress).

 To calculate the latter, an adjuster applies a formula particular to that company.
-This may mean paying a ratio of the economic costs to cover non-economic losses of pain and suffering.v
+This may mean paying a ratio of the economic costs to cover non-economic losses of pain and suffering.

 In evaluating your injury claim, an insurance adjuster also will consider the limits of the insurance policy against which the claim is made, and the strength of your case as a plaintiff in a possible injury lawsuit.
 If you have a strong case against the bad driver, you are more likely to receive a fair settlement.

-To achieve success with an insurance adjuster, you’re advised to engage an experienced car accident lawyer or injury attorney with Jim Adler & Associates.
+To achieve success with an insurance adjuster, we advise to engage with an experienced injury attorney.
 Such attorneys understand how adjusters process your claim and can counter with arguments or strategies to boost the settlement in your favor.

 Contact us today for a free legal review of your case.